Daryle Lamont Jenkins

 Daryle Lamont Jenkins (born July 22, 1968) is an American political activist, best known for founding One People's Project, an organization based in New Brunswick, New Jersey.
-Jenkins serves as its executive director, and has been credited with pioneering the practice of doxing.
+Jenkins serves as its executive director.

 Early life

 Jenkins was born in Newark, New Jersey and raised in nearby Somerset, New Jersey.
 He graduated from Franklin High School and served in the United States Air Force.
 Upon returning from the service, he became a part of the punk rock movement, producing two public access programs about the scene as well as political activism, which caused some conflict with his position as a reporter and an editor for local newspapers.